cortexrd/Knack-Toolkit-Library/README.md

 -   **findInSearchView**: Uses a Search view to find text, with exact match.
 Very useful to prevent duplicate entries on a connected field, for example, by doing a hidden search on that view before submitting a new connected record.
 -   **removeTableColumns**: Will hide or remove columns from a table.
 Pass it an array of field ids, and/or array of columns indexes to remove.
 Also works with action links, which is useful to remove a Delete action if the logged-in role should not be allowed for example.
 -   **findFirstExistingField**: Pass a list of field IDs and returns the first found in scene.
+-   **findRecord**: When a table is rendered, pass its data to this function along with the field and a value to search.
+It returns the record found, or undefined if nothing is found.
+-   **searchRecordByValue**: This is used in a Search view, where you pass the view ID and value to be searched.
+The field ID is used to set the value in the proper input field, when more than one.
+Resolves with an array of data records found.
 -   **handleClickSort**: Inverts the sort order if the data type is Date/Time.
 In several apps, we’ve been told that too often users need to click the header twice because they want to see the most recent entries.
 You can also do a Ctrl+Click to sort it ascending like Knack’s default behavior.
 -   **submitAndWait**: Pass a form’s view ID and an object containing pairs of field IDs and values.
 It will fill in the form and submit automatically, then return with a success or failure outcome.
 If successful, the resulting record is also returned and can be used for further processing.
 -   **waitSubmitOutcome**: After submitting a form programmatically, this Promise function will wait for the outcome and resolve with the success message and reject with the failure reason.